Virus flareups in Europe lead to club closings, mask orders

 “We can't be undisciplined,” Illa said.

 In Italy, also faced with a surge of cases, seaside towns announced new restrictions, including bans on fireworks at beaches.
-The moves came just ahead of Italy’s biggest summer holiday, Ferragosto, which millions of Italians celebrate at beaches, in the mountains or on trips abroad.
+The moves came just ahead of Italy’s biggest summer holiday, Ferragosto, which millions of Italians celebrate at the seashore, in the mountains or on trips abroad.

 The mayor of Anzio banned all overnight access to the beach, while San Felice Circeo, a popular weekend getaway for Romans, ordered masks worn outdoors.
 On the chic island of Capri, an order requiring masks outdoors from evening to nearly dawn was expanded by the mayor to the entire day.